lhartigan15/LLO8200_updated/index.md

 ## Data Science (LLO8200)
 **I am in the process of updating this for Spring 2022 - I will remove this sentence once updating is complete.**
 This is the course website for Professor Hartigan's sections of LLO 8200, Introduction to Data Science.
 Make sure you bookmark and check this page frequently for the most up-to-date files to use for both async and assignments.
-Over the course of the term code may be optimized or corrected, so please alert me if you’re going to be working ahead. (_If you do work ahead, you will be responsible for updating your work if the assignments are updated._) You should have R, RStudio, and the tidyverse package installed and updated prior to the first day of class.
-Instructions for updating R and Rstudio can be found [here](./Downloading Installing Updating R and RStudio.pdf).
+Over the course of the term code may be optimized or corrected.
+I will upload updated files here when that happens.
+You should have R, RStudio, and the tidyverse package installed and updated prior to the first day of class.
+Instructions for installing/updating R and Rstudio can be found [here](./Downloading Installing Updating R and RStudio.pdf).

 All files should be accessed from THIS page (not the LMS) to ensure you have the most up to date information.
-You are responsible for reviewing and ensuring you are following the schedule included in this semester's syllabus, found here: [Hartigan's Spring 2022 LLO8200 Syllabus - placeholder].
+You are responsible for reviewing and ensuring you are following the schedule included in this semester's syllabus.
+The most up-to-date syllabus can always be found here and I will update the date when changes are made: [Hartigan's Spring 2022 LLO8200 Syllabus - 1/4/22](./Hartigan_LLO8200_syllabus_spring2022.pdf).

 If you want to set up email alerts for updates/additions to this site, you can use the free version of a third-party program: [Distill](https://distill.io/).
 The free version will check for updates every six hours and send you alerts.
 Note: this is a platform that is not owned by Vanderbilt or me and you should review their data privacy and security to ensure you are comfortable with their practices.